 Mammograms & Breast Implants

-Most older women are aware that breast cancer mammography screenings usually begin at age 40 and are recommended as an annual preventive measure, according to the American Cancer Society.
+According to the American Cancer Society, most older women are aware that breast cancer mammography screenings usually begin at age 40 and are recommended as an annual preventive measure.
 The argument is that screening detection of breast cancer allows for early detection and treatment.
 Women with implants may be concerned that the results of mammogram exams may be affected.

-Unfortunately, the implants can obscure a full view of the breast, making it more difficult to detect possible breast cancer early on.
-In addition, there is a slight risk that the mammogram machine can damage the implants when it squeezes the breast in order to get the image.
+Unfortunately, the implants can obscure a full view of the breast, making it more difficult to detect possible breast cancer early.
+Also, there is a slight risk that the mammogram machine can damage the implants when it squeezes the breast to get the image.
 Magnetic resonance imaging (MRI), which is more sophisticated than mammography, can provide a way to screen patients with breast implants for the possibility of breast cancer.

-Overall, the conclusion is that patients need to work with both their cosmetic surgeon and their regular general practitioner in order to determine the best course of action regarding screening for both breast cancer and possible silicone implant leak or rupture (particularly if there are no symptoms).
+Overall, the conclusion is that patients need to work with both their cosmetic surgeon and their regular general practitioner to determine the best course of action regarding screening for both breast cancer and possible silicone implant leak or rupture (mainly if there are no symptoms).

 *The content in this blog is developed to spread the awareness towards plastic surgery.
 Our blog is not intended to serve as a replacement for an actual in-office consultation with Dr. Marin.
 As such, the information within this blog reflects the unique cases of our individual patients.